 “If a problem can’t be solved within the frame it was conceived, the solution lies in reframing the problem.”― Brian McGreevy

-The great Hypnotherapist Milton Erikson once said that the reason why clients have problems in the first place is that they are stuck in “frames of reference” that prevent them from exploring new ways of engaging with their issue and employing their talents and abilities to their best advantage.
+The great Hypnotherapist Milton Erikson once said that the reason why clients have problems in the first place is that they are stuck in “frames of reference.”
+These frames prevent them from exploring new ways of engaging with their issues and employing their talents and abilities to their best advantage.